Chelsea – Parks & Recreation Areas

 18801 North Territorial • (734) 971–6337

 This 335-acre county park is home to over 500 species of plants in a wide variety of habitats: fens, marshes, bogs, ponds, forest, prairie, and the Embury Swamp Natural Area Preserve, the ecological gem of the county system.
-Two miles of nature trails wind through the hillsides, connecting to the state’s Waterloo-Pinckney Trail for a combined hiking experience of almost 50 miles.
-Open year-round, dawn to dusk.
+Two miles of nature trails wind through the hilly landscape, connecting to the state’s Waterloo-Pinckney Trail for a combined hiking experience of almost 50 miles.
+Open year-round, dawn to dusk. washtenaw.org/599/park-lyndon

 1175 S. Main • (734) 475–5858